Luis Ricardo

-Luis Ricardo Silva Umbelino (born 21 January 1984), known as Luis Ricardo, is a Brazilian footballer who plays for Portuguesa.
+Luis Ricardo Silva Umbelino (born 21 January 1984), known as Luis Ricardo, is a Brazilian footballer who plays for Metropolitano.
 Mainly a right back, he can perform equally as a right midfielder.

 Career

 Born in Goiânia, Luis Ricardo began his professional career on Grêmio, and played for Marcílio Dias.
 After this, he signed a contract with Avaí.
 However, he failed to impress in the club, and was loaned to Ponte Preta and Mirassol.
 After the end of 2009 Campeonato Paulista, he returned to Avaí.
 He was a starter in a brilliant 2009 Série A made by Avaí, and on 5 February 2010, he was transferred to Portuguesa.

 On 2013, after three years playing for Portuguesa de Desportos, Luis Ricardo was honored by fans of club.
 A big screen, in the game against Grêmio FBPA, for the last date of Brazilian League, showed his main moments for Lusa.
 In 2014, Ricardo will play for São Paulo FC.